Majors & Minors

 • Tissue engineering

-• Double-major options with civil engineering, environmental engineering, electrical and computer engineering, mechanical engineering and computer science
+• Double-major options with civil, environmental, electrical and computer, mechanical, and computer science

 Civil Engineering